ninabarzh/ipa/content/en/docs/workshops/secure-shelter/funding-template.md

 We are organising a one or two-day hands-on *build-a-thon* where shelter staff will set up and test a dedicated digital safety lab.
 Using open-source tools like Wazuh (a security monitoring platform) and Pirogue (a network threat detector), the session will result in a fully functioning system to detect spyware, monitor risks, and safely support survivors experiencing tech-based abuse.

-This is not a training or a lecture—it’s a collaborative, team-powered day or days that end with a working solution we can use in-house.
+This is not a training or a lecture, it’s a collaborative, team-powered day or days that end with a working solution we can use in-house.

 ### 3. Objectives